The Red Skies Music Ensemble combines music, theater and scholarship,

 Sebastian McLaughlin comes from Buncrana, Co.
 Donegal, Ireland.
 He plays tenor banjo, mandolin and guitar.
 Coming from the renowned Irish Musician family Tourish in Donegal, he has played extensively throughout Ireland and the US as well as Europe with various folk groups.
 He has performed with a number of groups in Ireland and the United States, such as the famous Irish folk band The Dublin City Ramblers (Ireland), George Murphy & The Black Donnelly’s (Ireland), Sean McNally & Co.
 Band (United States), and Streams of Whiskey (United Sates), among others.
 He has played at various Irish Festivals across the US including, Gaelic Park Irish Festival, Jersey City Irish Festival, Kilt Fest, Connecticut Irish Music Festival and more.
 He has appeared on TV in the US on the PBS “Finding Your Roots” and Irish TV as well as well as RTE Radio 1 in Ireland.
 He also appears on recordings by Streams of Whiskey, Band of Rogues, Sean McNally and Meredith Rachael.
 Sebastian continues to perform weekly at his residency at historical Fraunces Tavern in downtown Manhattan.

-Daniel Scott (Percussion) was born and raised in the Pioneer Valley.
-He has always possessed apassion for music.
+Daniel Scott (Percussion) was born and raised in the MA Pioneer Valley.
+He has always possessed a passion for music.
 Self-taught at the age of 10, he has played with many bands and songwriters in various styles at churches, camps, festivals, and studios all over New England.
 His current gigs are Revelation 19:6, The Machine Shop, and Tommy Filiault.

 Tom Scott (Guitar) recently retired after thirty-four years as the machinist for the University of Massachusetts Astronomy Department.
 He is co-founder with Ron Grosslein of the long-running UMass Machine Shop Jam Session.
 He plays in the trio Leo Stopp and the Shaders, and was the guitarist for the bands Trio Deschamps and The Enfield Machine Works Band.